itsniharsharma/sales_Analysis/README.md

-# sales_Analysis

-I got a task to analyse on diwali sales and make predictions out of it we will be using various data anlysisng tools.
-This project cum task will include business analysis, framing BRD and lurking on the possible steps to increase the sale lets have an insight to this experience.
-I had uploaded the BRD, try to understand it and sync with the hirarchy of steps as I did.
-Have a good day :)
+I was tasked with analyzing Diwali sales data to uncover insights and make predictions aimed at improving future sales performance.
+This project involved utilizing various data analysis tools and techniques to identify trends, customer preferences, and actionable strategies.

+The scope of the project included:

+Conducting a thorough business analysis.

+Developing a comprehensive Business Requirement Document (BRD).

+Identifying steps to enhance sales and targeting strategies.

+The journey through this analysis provided valuable insights, which are outlined in the uploaded BRD.
+The document presents a structured approach, detailing the hierarchy of steps taken during the analysis.
+I encourage you to review it, align with the outlined methodology, and explore how these strategies can be applied effectively.

+Thank you for your time, and I hope this project provides useful perspectives!